clothing must inspire us other than that, it is not doing what it is made to do

 Throughout history, the most influential periods in culture have understood this concept.
 Royal clothing, ceremonial dress, artistic tailoring, and expressive fabrics were made not just to cover the body, but also to show power, beauty, bravery, or creativity.
 Clothes were like moving sculptures.
 It turned the person into a symbol of hope.

 But in today's world, mass production has often turned clothes into something that can be thrown away and only used for practical purposes, stripping them of their artistic value and emotional significance.
 When clothes are made without any creativity, they lose their psychological power, which diminishes their ability to evoke emotions and connections to personal identity and culture.
 They no longer inspire the person wearing them, nor do they inspire the culture around them.
-A society that only dresses for comfort slowly loses its desire to look good.
+A society that only dresses for comfort slowly loses its desire to look appealing

 Conversely, appropriate clothing can ignite a sense of confidence and refinement.
 It can help people become more confident, disciplined, elegant, and even curious about the world around them.
-A well-made piece of clothing makes the person who wears it want to live up to the image it gives off.
+A well-made piece of clothing makes the person who wears it want to live up to the image it projects.
 A tailored suit makes you feel dignified.
 A brave piece of art inspires bravery in people.
 Clothes become a quiet guide that tells you how to act.

-So, clothing should never just be for covering the body.
+Therefore clothing should never just be for covering the body.
 Its true purpose is to wake up the human spirit.
 The right clothes remind us that life is not just about being alive but also about expressing ourselves.

 If our clothes don't make us feel beautiful, dignified, or imaginative, then they have failed their highest purpose.
 Clothes shouldn't just keep you safe.